Two Rivers Platinum Select MineARC as Major Safety Provider.

 ‘In light of the high-risk area identified at the bottom of the shaft, where only one exit is present, it was recommended that we install a mobile refuge chamber that is life sustainable and that can be moved forward as production progresses through the mine.’

-The HRM Series IV Refuge Chamber is recognised as MineARC’s flagship system and is considered to be the world’s most trusted chamber in both metal and non-metal mines, complying in full with recognised world’s best practice legislation.
+The HRM Series IV Refuge Chamber is recognised as MineARC’s flagship system.
+It is considered the world’s most trusted chamber in metal and non-metal mines, complying in full with recognised world’s best practice legislation.

-MineARC’s Series IV Chambers was chosen by Two Rivers due to their local manufacture and industry recognition.
+Two Rivers chose MineARC’s Series IV Chambers due to their local manufacture and industry recognition.
 ‘We selected MineARC as our refuge chamber manufacturer based on a comparison between various suppliers in the market’, said Lourie.
 ‘The overall capacity and features of their chambers were superior to their competitors, and their locality, service and spare parts availability made them hard to match.’